What if I start work?

 See How income affects an award for more information.

-Do I need to tell DWP how much I earn each month?
+Do I need to tell the DWP how much I earn every month?

 If you are paid by PAYE you don’t need to tell the DWP how much you have earned as this happens automatically – your employer reports everyone’s earnings to HMRC, and HMRC send the information directly to the DWP.